2014-2015 Ambassadorial Scholarships Overview

-District 5450 will sponsor two Rotary Ambassadorial Scholarships for studies that begin during Rotary year 2013-14.
-These will fall under the Future Vision (FV) Global Grant program with 50% funded by District 5450 and matched by 50% from The Rotary Foundation for a minimum of $30,000 in order to comply with Global Grant requirements.
+District 5450 will sponsor two $30,000 scholarships for studies that begin during Rotary year 2014-15.
+These will fall under the Future Vision (FV) Global Grant program with 50% funded by District 5450 and matched by 50% from The Rotary Foundation.
 New requirements are that the scholarships are limited to graduate study and that the study must comply with the requirements listed in Areas of Focus.

 The District will continue to offer the endowed Temple Buell Architectural and Community Planning Scholarship.
-However, the specifics of this program are still under redevelopment and will be delayed until the 2014-2015 Rotary year.
+Details for the 2014-2015 are being finalized and will be made available as soon as they are complete.

 Required Areas of Focus